HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/user_registry/update_user_registry/lookaside_db.md

     4. Save your changes.

-7. Change the value for the com.ibm.SOAP.requestTimeout parameter in the `wp_profile`.
-On a clustered environment, please change it in all profiles (Deployment Manager Profile and in all Nodes):
+8. Change the value for the com.ibm.SOAP.requestTimeout parameter:

     1. Go to the wp_profile_root\properties directory.

     2. Open the soap.client.props with a text editor.

     3. Locate the com.ibm.SOAP.requestTimeout parameter.

-    4. Ensure that the value is greater than 6000.
+    4. Ensure that the value is greater than `1000`.

-    5. Locate the com.ibm.SOAP.loginUserid parameter and enter the application server admin user name.

-        `com.ibm.SOAP.loginUserid=wpadmin`

-    6. Locate the com.ibm.SOAP.loginPassword parameter and add the password for the administration user.

-        `com.ibm.SOAP.loginPassword=mypassword!`

-    7. Locate the com.ibm.SOAP.loginSource parameter and set the value properties instead of prompt.

-        `com.ibm.SOAP.loginSource=properties`

-    8. Save your changes.
+    5. Save your changes.

-8. Complete the following step in a clustered environment:
+9. Complete the following step in a clustered environment:

     1. Open the wkplc.properties file.